Health Insurance For Digital Nomads

 Don’t Take Your Chances

-In this article, I described how I found myself months ago in a creepy, Soviet-style hospital in Riga, waiting to be seen by a doctor with a painful ear infection.
+Some time ago, I described how I found myself in a creepy, Soviet-style hospital in Riga, waiting to be seen by a doctor with a painful ear infection.

 Even though not a pretty experience, luckily for me I had planned everything in advance before traveling to Riga.
 Apart from my insurance, I had my European Sanitary Card in place, so I could get medical attention and went back home with the right treatment.

-What are the chances of being ill in just these two weeks?
+What are the odds of falling seriously ill during these two weeks?

 So adding to my fears and worries about my health, and the fact that I was in a hospital where 95% of the staff didn’t speak proper English, I was completely scared about the possible medical care charges.
 I had no insurance at all.
 I was screwed.
 Thanks, Murphy.